fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 });
 ```

-Then, from the console, we'll use the ChangeApplier functionality to change the model; notice how the modelListener we defined responds to the change and updates the message again:
+Then, from the console, we'll use the ChangeApplier to change the model; notice how the modelListener we defined responds to the change and updates the message again:

 `helloWorld.applier.change("message", "Goodbye, World!");`